lskatz/dists2trees/README.md

 ```

 Convert to phylip from tsv format.
-In this example since distances back and forth between samples are not equal,
+In this example since distances back and forth between samples are not defined,
 there are stderr messages showing what was corrected.
+If distances are defined and not equal, they will be averaged.
 This correction happens when you specify `--symmetric`.

 ```bash